 - Backend protection.
 Accuracy is not as relevant.
 The requirement is only to protect backend services from overloading that’s caused either by specific users or by attacks.

-Note: Enterprise-Only: The Kong Community Edition of this Rate Limiting plugin does not include Redis Sentinel support.
-Only Kong Gateway Enterprise customers can use Redis Sentinel with Kong Rate Limiting, enabling them to deliver highly available primary-replica deployments.
+Note: Enterprise-Only: The Kong Community Edition of this Rate Limiting plugin does not include Redis Cluster or Redis Sentinel support.
+Only Kong Gateway Enterprise customers can use Redis Cluster or Redis Sentinel with Kong Rate Limiting, enabling them to deliver highly performant and available primary-replica deployments.

 Every transaction counts